nmushegian/minicash-wikidocs/pages/validation.md

 		- as it validates full tocks, it grows a tree of definitely-valid chains
 	- `dmon` responds to requests using the best definitely-valid state -
-- The key point is that all steps prior to `vult` can be done without a
+- The key point is that all steps prior to `vult` can be done without writing to the database at all, and `vult` manipu